rust-lang/rustc-dev-guide/src/query.md

 So you may be wondering what happens when you invoke a query method.
 The answer is that, for each query, the compiler maintains a cache – if your query has already been executed, then, the answer is
-simple: we clone the return value out of the cache and return it (therefore, you should try to ensure that the return types of queries are cheaply cloneable; insert an `Rc` if necessary).
+simple: we clone the return value out of cache and return it (therefore, you should try to ensure that the return types of queries are cheaply cloneable; insert an `Rc` if necessary).

 ### Providers

-If, however, the query is *not* in the cache, then the compiler will try to find a suitable **provider**.
-A provider is a function that has been defined and linked into the compiler somewhere that contains the code to compute the result of the query.
+If, however, the query is *not* in cache, then the compiler will try to find a suitable **provider**.
+A provider is a function which has been defined and linked into the compiler somewhere that contains the code to compute the result of the query.

-**Providers are defined per-crate.** The compiler maintains, internally, a table of providers for every crate, at least conceptually.
-Right now, there are really two sets: the providers for queries about the **local crate** (that is, the one being compiled) and providers for queries about **external crates** (that is, dependencies of the local crate).
+**Providers are defined per-crate.** The compiler maintains a table of providers for every crate, at least conceptually.
+Right now, there are really two sets:
+  1. Providers for queries about the **local crate** (that is, the one being compiled), and,
+  2. providers for queries about **external crates** (that is, dependencies of the local crate).

 Note that what determines the crate that a query is targeting is not the *kind* of query, but the *key*.
 For example, when you invoke `tcx.type_of(def_id)`, that could be a local query or an external query, depending on what crate the `def_id` is referring to (see the [`self::keys::Key`][Key] trait for more information on how that works).

-Providers always have the same signature:
+Providers always have the same signature, taking two arguments: a `tcx` and a `key`, and returning the result of the query:
 ```rust,ignore
 fn provider<'tcx>(
     tcx: TyCtxt<'tcx>,